patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/developer-resources/dark-theme-handbook.md

 Dark theme styles ship with PatternFly CSS by default.
 To enable dark theme, add the class `pf-v5-theme-dark` to your application's `<html>` tag.
 This class can be added dynamically to toggle dark theme on and off in your application.

 Dark theme can also be applied based on the browser’s `prefers-color-scheme` media query.
-The recommended way to apply dark theme based on this media query is to use Javascript (JS) to detect the media query and apply the `pf-theme-dark` class via the JS code.
+The recommended way to apply dark theme based on this media query is to use JavaScript to detect the media query and apply the `pf-theme-dark` class.
 This allows a product to simply manipulate a single class to toggle dark theme based on user preference.
-[Adam Argyle wrote a great article](https://web.dev/building-a-theme-switch-component/#javascript) on using JS to manage dark theme preference, using the `prefers-color-scheme` media query alongside a manual button to toggle dark theme on or off.
+[Adam Argyle wrote a great article](https://web.dev/building-a-theme-switch-component/#javascript) on using JavaScript to manage dark theme preference, using the `prefers-color-scheme` media query alongside a manual button to toggle dark theme on or off.

 ## What’s changed?
 There are some notable changes and differences between light and dark themes, outlined in this section.